SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache.md

 <img src={useBaseUrl('img/integrations/web-servers/Apache-flow.png')} alt="Apache" />

 The first service in the pipeline is Telegraf.
 Telegraf collects metrics from Apache.
-Note that we’re running Telegraf in each pod we want to collect metrics from as a sidecar deployment: i.e. Telegraf runs in the same pod as the containers it monitors.
+Note that we’re running Telegraf in each pod we want to collect metrics from as a sidecar deployment, meaning, Telegraf runs in the same pod as the containers it monitors.

 Telegraf uses the [Apache input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/apache) to obtain metrics.
-(For simplicity, the diagram doesn’t show the input plugins.)
+For simplicity, the diagram doesn’t show the input plugins.
 The injection of the Telegraf sidecar container is done by the Telegraf Operator.
 We also have Fluentbit that collects logs written to standard out and standard error and forwards them to FluentD, which in turn sends all the logs and metrics data to a Sumo Logic HTTP Source.

 :::note Prerequisites
 Ensure that you are monitoring your Kubernetes clusters with the Telegraf operator.
 If you're not, see [these instructions](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf) to do so.